mozilla/release-services/src/releng_docs/projects/uplift-bot.rst

 2. Taskcluster client
 """""""""""""""""""""

-You need to create a `Taskcluster client`_ to run the static analysis task on your computer.
+You need to create a `Taskcluster client`_ to run the uplift bot task on your computer.

 Use the form to create a new client in your own namespace (the ``ClientId`` should be pre-filled with ``mozilla-auth0/ad|Mozilla-LDAP|login/``, simply add an explicit suffix, like ``uplift-bot-dev``)